PhD positions

 At the moment, we can especially offer internships/modules or theses for M.Sc. students.
 Please contact me for more information.

-If you are interested in doing a B.Sc. thesis with us, this is also possible, depending on availability.
+If you are interested in doing a B.Sc. thesis with us, this is also possible, depending on availability, starting again from the second half of 2026.
+Until then, we have no vacancies left.
 Please contact me for more information.